 Assessing women’s and healthcare provider’s knowledge gaps and education preferences regarding health after hypertensive disorder of pregnancy

-This study assessed knowledge and knowledge gaps about women’s health after a hypertensive disorder of pregnancy (pre-existing hypertension, gestational hypertension and preeclampsia).
+This study assessed knowledge and knowledge gaps about women’s health after a hypertensive disorder of pregnancy (pre-existing hypertension, gestational hypertension, and preeclampsia).
 Information was collected from women and healthcare providers through national surveys and via interviews.

 266 women completed the survey and 13 participated in an interview.
 The survey identified that women had high knowledge with regards to future risk of high blood pressure and high blood pressure in future pregnancies.
-Lower knowledge was identified regarding increased risk of heart disease, stroke and diabetes.
-Women wanted more detailed information about long-term health risks and they suggested counselling from their healthcare provider early on after birth along with printed or web-based information to take home.
+Lower knowledge was identified regarding increased risk of heart disease, stroke, and diabetes.
+Women wanted more detailed information about long-term health risks and they suggested counseling from their healthcare provider early on after birth along with printed or web-based information to take home.
 Link to the publication regarding women’s survey results: https://bmjopen.bmj.com/content/10/12/e042920

-492 health care providers (midwives, obstetricians, general practitioners with specialist training in obstetrics/gynecology and cardiologists) completed the survey.
-Most were aware that there is an increased risk of heart disease after high blood pressure in pregnancy and knowledge was high regarding risk of high blood pressure in future pregnancies and later in life.
+492 health care providers (midwives, obstetricians, general practitioners with specialist training in obstetrics/gynecology, and cardiologists) completed the survey.
+Most were aware that there is an increased risk of heart disease after high blood pressure in pregnancy and knowledge was high regarding the risk of high blood pressure in future pregnancies and later in life.
 The healthcare providers suggested a web-based information hub and a more structured referral process after discharge from maternity services including a follow-up plan for GPs and women to follow after high blood pressure in pregnancy.
 Link to our publication regarding healthcare provider survey results: https://bmcpregnancychildbirth.biomedcentral.com/articles/10.1186/s12884-020-03418-5

 As a follow-on from this study, we are planning a pilot study to assess the usefulness and acceptability of an education package and follow-up system for women who have had high blood pressure in pregnancy.
 The study is supported by a Sydney Partnership for Health, Education, Research and Enterprise (SPHERE) Maternal, Newborn and Women’s Clinical Academic Group grant.